-Deriving the capacity $\mJ_{tot}$ is straightforward from Equation \ref{J-tot-eigdecomp}, the calculations of which is done in Appendix \ref{Appendix-B1}.
-We here state the final form of $\mJ_{tot}$ as the following theorem,

-\textbf{Theorem 2.} \textit{(Capacity of Normal Matrix Networks) Given the dynamical system \ref{dyn-sys} and that both the connection matrices $\mU$ and $\mV$ are normal, the memory capacity of the system is given as the following.
+Deriving the capacity $\mJ_{tot}$ is now straightforward from Eq. \ref{J-tot-eigdecomp}, and the calculations are shown as follows. \begin{theorem} (Capacity of Normal Matrix Networks) Given the dynamical system \ref{dyn-sys} and that both the connection matrices $\mU$ and $\mV$ are normal, the memory capacity of the system is given as the following.